craigmonson/terraform-provider-validate/README.md

 The following arguments are supported:

-  * `val` - (Required) The value to be checked.
-This should be a variable, and is expected to be a string.
+  * `val` - (Required) (string) The value to be checked.
+This should be a variable.
   * `optional` - (Optional) (bool) (Default: false) If set to true, this will allow the check to be optional.
 If it's empty, ie: "", then the check will pass, regardless if it passes the underlying check.
+  * `error_msg` - (Optional) (string) This message will be displayed instead of the default one if this validation check fails.
+This allows more customized error outputs.

 At least one of these arguments must also exist, but combinations are possible (see compatability matrix):